A commenter recently wrote:

-It is completely true that since lawyers get a percentage of the back benefits, the longer a case takes, the more a lawyer may conceivable make — at least, up to the fee cap set by Social Security.
-However, are lawyers slowing down cases.
-No.
+It is true that since lawyers get a percentage of the back benefits, the longer a case takes, the more a lawyer may make in fees — at least, up to the fee cap set by Social Security.

-Bull****!
 I switched lawyers after waiting a year and got my hearing in a month!
-My old lawyer must have been holding my case back!
+My old lawyer must have held my case back!

 Well, not really.
-It only means it takes 14 months to get a hearing in that jurisdiction.
-You waiting 12 months with the first lawyer and the last two months with the second.
+It only means it takes 16 months to get a hearing in that jurisdiction.
+You waited 14 months with the first lawyer and the last two months with the second.
 There is a lot of coincidence masquerading as results.

-Note: there a lot a lawyer can do for you: obtain evidence, file briefs, perform analysis, prepare you for your hearing.
-However, one thing a lawyer cannot do for you is make Social Security move faster than it wants to.
-No one can force SSA to make a decision before it is ready.
+Note: there a lot a lawyer can do for you: obtain evidence, analysis the case, file briefs, and prepare you for your hearing.
+However, one thing a lawyer cannot do for you is to make Social Security move faster than it wants to.
+No one can force Social Security to make a decision before it is ready.
 The reason Social Security cases take so long is that there an enormous backlog of cases waiting to get through the system.